rhasrie82/MacroApp/README.md

 ## Description

-This application demonstrates a full stack application with a front end implemented with HTML/CSS and elements and the backend implemented with React.
+This application demonstrates a full stack application implemented with HTML/CSS,React Js,Mongo DB,JSX,SCSS Files,Webfontloader, and Mongoose.

 The user may enter their Food Intake info.
 This also adds the info to the Mongo database.
 The user can view their info at a later time to track their eating habits.
 There is also an additional option to make a shopping list so the user doesn't over shop.
 ## Demo